yoricya/nowplayingapi/README.md

  - [ ] - Embedded discord integration

 ### Discord rich presence apps
-> Yes, this is _pobeda_, i make two Rich Precense app
+> Yes, this is _pobeda_, i make two Rich Presence app
  - NodeJS Clossplatformed, _well, sort of_
  - SwiftUI Native for macOS (11+), _it seems to work_